giovi321/ReMarkable-scripts/README.md

 # ReMarkable-scripts
 Server-side bash scripts to use the ReMarkable tablet at its full potential.

-The script work best if used all together.
+The scripts work best if used all together.

 See the bottom of this file for instructions on how to demonize/run with cron.